Learning Weakly Convex Sets in Metric Spaces: Concluding Remarks

 \section{Concluding Remarks}

-The theoretical and experimental results of this paper demonstrate the usefulness of weakly closed set for machine learning.
-While our focus in this paper was solely on applications to \textit{machine learning}, weakly closed sets seem to be useful for \textit{data mining} applications (e.g., itemset mining, subgroup discovery) as well.
+The illustrative examples in Sections~\ref{sec:k-convexity} and \ref{subsec:vertex-classification} clearly demonstrate the usefulness and relevance of weakly convex sets for \textit{machine learning}.
+While our focus in this work was solely on applications to \emph{machine learning}, weakly convex sets seem to be useful for \emph{data mining} applications (e.g., itemset mining, subgroup discovery) as well.
+Another potential application area could be \textit{conceptual spaces} spanned by so-called \textit{quality dimensions}, a general framework introduced by \cite{Gaerdenfors2000,Gaerdenfors2014} for \textit{geometric} representation of concepts.
+G\"ardenfors' underlying thesis for his theory is that \textit{natural} concepts are \textit{convex} regions of conceptual spaces.
+It is an interesting question whether \textit{weak convexity} can be used effectively to \textit{decompose} concepts into semantically \textit{meaningful} ``subconcepts''.

+The inner loop of Algorithm~\ref{alg:intCHF} iteratively joining the blocks is very similar to \emph{single linkage clustering}, raising the following question: Can the time complexity stated in Theorem~\ref{thm:intCHF} be further improved by using techniques \citep[e.g.,][]{Sibson1973} that accelerate single linkage clustering algorithms?